 - Behavioral interventions to help patients with nutritional rehabilitation, weight restoration, ending the binge/purge cycle of bulimia, or anxiety and discomfort around eating.

 - Therapy, including group therapy, family therapy, and individual therapy, using evidence-based and best-practice treatments, such as dialectical behavioral therapy and family-based therapy for eating disorders.

 After patients are stabilized for the eating disorders program, we recommend follow-up for psychiatric/behavioral care at Rady Children’s outpatient psychiatry department or the Partial Hospitalization Program at UC San Diego.
 Medical follow-up can be arranged with Rady Children’s Adolescent and Young Adult physicians.
-Your treatment team will work with you and your family to identify an appropriate step-down plan for a strong recovery.
+Your treatment team will work with you and your family to identify an appropriate step-down plan for a strong recovery from the eating disorder.